w3f/polkadot-wiki/docs/learn/how-to/import-private-key.md

 !!! warning "IMPORTANT"

-    Polkadot Developer Interface (Polkadot-JS UI) is a web wallet meant for power users and developers.
+    Polkadot Developer Interface (Polkadot Developer Interface) is a web wallet meant for power users and developers.
 For everyday use, there are several user-friendly wallets funded by the Polkadot Treasury that support a plethora of features and platforms.
 Discover them in [this article](where-to-store-dot.md).

 Most wallets use a 12-word or 24-word mnemonic phrase to back up your account.
 You can find instructions on how to your account with its mnemonic phrase [in this article](restore-account-signer.md).